-Aggressive Braking
+Inefficient Driving/Aggressive Braking

-- Classic layout: The gauge and leaf turn yellow. - Modern layout: The ball turns yellow and moves below the center of the gauge. - Enhanced layout: The outer ring of the speedometer turns yellow.
+- Classic layout: The gauge and leaf turn yellow. - Modern layout: When driving inefficiently, the ball turns yellow and moves above the center of the gauge.
+When braking aggressively, the ball turns yellow and moves below the center of the gauge. - Enhanced layout: The outer ring of the speedometer turns yellow.